department-of-vet-pathology-unizg/tutorials/README.md

 # Linux

 In data science, Linux OS is the standard.
-A large majority of data science companies are using Linux as their primary OS.
+A majority of data science companies are using Linux as their primary OS.
 As a result, libraries that we will be using are also more stable and faster on Linux than on Windows.
 For example, this is a paragraph taken from fast.ai (deep learning library) GitHub page:

 "_fastai v1 currently **supports Linux only**, and requires PyTorch v1 and Python 3.6 or later.
 Windows support is at an experimental stage: it should work fine but it's much slower and less well tested.
 Since Macs don't currently have good Nvidia GPU support, we do not currently prioritize Mac development._"

 Linux is also faster than Windows.
-Just take a look at a [Clear Linux](https://clearlinux.org/) as an example, a Linux OS developed by Intel and optimized for deep learning.
+Take a look at a [Clear Linux](https://clearlinux.org/), a Linux OS developed by Intel and optimized for deep learning.

 # Our Position on Education